-- Request an official copy of your transcript for any college visits you may do in the summer.
-You may photocopy the unofficial transcript as you desire. - Meet with Mrs. Walsh to review any questions you may have or to revise your college list.
+- Download and print copies of your unofficial transcript from the student/parent portals, and have them available for college visits during the summer. - Meet with Mrs. Walsh to review any questions you may have or to revise your college list.